Our lab members

 Nelli is a BTA since 2005 and also a biotechnician.
 She worked for 8 years as a TA at La Roche in Basel, Switzerland, focusing on the fermentation of antibodies.
 She also worked for 5 years at Roche Diagnostics in Penzberg on producing antibodies using CHO cells.
 She joined G.E.R.N. in June 2018 in order to develop her skills and scientific experience in the Altmann group.
 Nelli loves her family and cycling to work.

 Mischa studied Applied Biology at Karlsruhe Institute of Technology where he received his Bachelor of Science (B.Sc.) in June 2015.
-He is pursuing his Master’s degree in Biology with a focus on Quantitative Biology and Bioinformatics at the Albert Ludwig University of Freiburg.
-In August 2017 Mischa joined the G.E.R.N. lab for his master thesis, which focuses on the differentiation behavior of human mesenchymal stromal cells on functionalized substrate surfaces through microcontact printing or photochemistry.
-He is currently investigating how such cues compare to applying cyclic tensile forces for controlling cell shape and differentiation.
-In this context, he also works on developing a machine-learning tool for identifying cell morphology in complex experimental conditions.
-After his master studies, he plans to continue as a Ph.D. student in the G.E.R.N. lab.
+Currently, he is pursuing his Ph.D. degree at the Albert Ludwig University of Freiburg, Faculty of Biology, at G.E.R.N..
+Focusing on quantitative biology and bioinformatics, he is currently investigating how biophysical cues can be utilized for controlling cell shape and function.
+In August 2017 Mischa joined the G.E.R.N. lab for his master thesis, which focused on developing a machine-learning tool for identifying cell morphology in complex experimental conditions.
 In his free time he likes climbing and running as well as spending time with family and friends.

 Annick is a student at the University of Furtwangen, where she successfully completed her Bachelor degree in Molecular and Technical Medicine (MTZ).
 Thereafter, she is continuing her education with a Master degree in Medical Diagnostics Technologies (MDT).
 At the moment, she is working on her thesis project at the G.E.R.N. in Freiburg.
 Her focus is the response of mesenchymal stromal cells to chondrogenic and osteogenic differentiation media on chondrogenically vs. osteogenically stimulating biomaterial nanoscale stiffnesses.
 In her leisure time, she loves reading, travelling, and cooking.